bxrne/launchrail/README.md

 ### Testing

-Run locally with the command below, runs on change for PRs and on main push (see [.github/workflows/build_test.yaml](.github/workflows/build_test.yaml)).
+Run locally with the command below, runs on change for PRs and on main push (see [build and test CI](.github/workflows/build_test.yaml)).

 ```bash
 go test ./...